kubesphere-retired/ks-website/content/install/en/all-in-one.md

 ##################################################
 ```

-**(2).** You'll be able to see that there are 2 nodeports generated above, on top of having a cluster-internal IP, expose the service on a port on each node of the cluster in Kubernetes.
+**(2).** You'll be able to see that there are 2 nodeports generated above, or use command `kubectl get svc -n kubesphere-system` to get the nodeport.
+On top of having a cluster-internal IP, expose the service on a port on each node of the cluster in Kubernetes.
 Generally the nodeport is high-order bit like 30000 - 32767.
 Then you'll be able to access the KubeSphere dashboard via `<NodeIP>:ks-console-nodeport`, such as [http://192.168.100.10:32117](http://192.168.100.10:32117).
 Since the Apps' common nodeport is low-order bit, you can also access the KubeSphere dashboard via EIP and port forwarding. **Example**： [http://139.198.121.143:8080](http://139.198.121.143:8080)
 <br/>

 ![login](/pic02.png)